koenighotze/koenighotze.github.io/_posts/2017-04-24-getting-started.markdown

 $ bundle exec jekyll serve
 {% endhighlight %}

 The site is available at [http://127.0.0.1:4000/].
-Any errors will be reported by Jekyll, so you can fix locally before pushing to github.
+Any errors will be reported by Jekyll, so you can fix it locally before pushing to github.

 ## Combining with Browser-Sync